CircuitSpells/Notes/Kubernetes.md

 here are a few patterns for running multiple containers in a single pod:

 - the init pattern
-  - one container starts, then once condition is met it spins down and the next container starts.
+  - one container starts, then once condition is met it spins down and the next container starts. e.g. frontend requires backend to spin up first, so an init container pings the backend pod until it is ready, then the init container spins down and the frontend container spins up.
 - the sidecar pattern
   - sidecar container starts just before and runs in parallel with main app container.
 - the adapter pattern
   - variation on sidecar: helper container that transforms data from the main app container, e.g. take log output from the main app and standardize formatting for external service.
-Both the main app and the sidecar typically share some sort of storage.
+Both the main app and the sidecar typically share storage.
 - the ambassador pattern
   - variation on sidecar: The sidecar acts as a proxy to forward information.
-The main app usually sends info to a port that the sidecar is listening to, and the sidecar forwards it outside of the pod.
+The main app usually sends info to a port that the sidecar is listening to, and the sidecar forwards it outside of the pod. e.g., the main app connects to a db using a standard localhost port.
+The ambassador listens on that port, and forwards to the port that the db is listening on.

 recall that containers sharing a pod share resources and are deployed together as one unit.